kaisenlinux/manpages-dev/category/FileVault/fvdeinfo.md

      These man pages were written by Joachim Metz.

 COPYRIGHT
      Copyright (C) 2011-2019, Joachim Metz <joachim.metz@gmail.com>.
 This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+There is NO warranty; not even for MERCHANTABILITY or FIT‐
+     NESS FOR A PARTICULAR PURPOSE.

 SEE ALSO
      fvdemount(1)

 libfvde                                                                                 January 12, 2014                                                                                libfvde